RedMarcher/ML-Project/README.md

 # ML CLASS PROJECT
-A linear regression styled model prediction of heart disease based on features taken from a csv dataset.
+A comparison of multiple model's prediction of heart disease based on features taken from a csv dataset.
+Compares their outputs to see the best one.

 ## SETUP
 1. Start venv.